-Of course, as much as I’d have loved to have sat there all night enjoying sangría while watching the ever evolving hues of the stone aqueduct change as the sun set, we had a train to catch.
+Of course, as much as I’d have loved to have sat there all night enjoying sangría while watching the ever-evolving hues of the stone aqueduct change as the sun set, our Madrid to Segovia day trip had come to an end and we a train to catch.

 Our train departed at 6:22pm to get us back in Madrid before 7pm.
 We arrived a little early to the Segovia train station in the middle of nowhere, but just meant we had time to enjoy one last beer in the station bar.